mfclarke/mfclarke.github.io/_posts/2015-08-22-the-performance-penalty-of--the-if-let.md

 #### Concluding Thoughts

-For fastest and cleanest code, get that NSDictionary into a strongly typed nested Swift Dictionary and access it with optional subscripts.
-In cases where you might not know the structure of your data so precisely, go for the optional subscripts and casting.
+For fastest and cleanest code, get that nested NSDictionary into a strongly typed nested Swift Dictionary and access it with optional subscripts.
+In cases where you might not know the structure of your data so precisely, access the NSDictionary with optional subscripts and casting.
 In any case, avoid the if/let!

-You may be wondering about 1 ommision from these benchmarks - force casting.
+You may be wondering about 1 omission from these benchmarks - force casting.
 I personally consider force casting the anti-Swift, and only use it where I absolutely have to (which is basically never), so I didn't feel the need to investigate.

 Next post I will be taking a look into other scenarios where if/let can be substituted for optional chains, and measuring the performance benefit or cost in doing so.
 I have a hunch that if/let is a little taxing and if there's a safe way of using optional chains then this is the more optimised route.
 We shall see....